symfonycorp/symfony-cloud-docs/services/network-storage.rst

 .. note::

-    There is a small performance hit for using a network mount over a local mount but in most cases it should not be noticeable.
-Please note that high-volume sequential file creation may experience a more significant performance hit.
+    There is a small performance impact for using a network mount over a local mount, but in most cases it should not be noticeable.
+Please note that high-volume sequential file creation may experience a more significant performance impact.

-How can I migrate a local storage to a network storage?
+How can I migrate a Local Storage to a Network Storage?
 -------------------------------------------------------

 There is no automated way of transferring data from one storage type to